 This is an official form from the North Carolina Court System, which complies with all applicable laws and statutes.
 USLF amends and updates the forms as is required by North Carolina statutes and law.

-Right after downloading, you can complete the North Carolina Order Involuntary Commitment Proceedings Substance Abuser by hand or an editing software program.
+Opt to download the form in PDF or DOCX format.
+Simply click Download and locate your template in the My documents section.
+You can save the document to your device or print it out.
+After downloading, you may complete the North Carolina Order Involuntary Commitment Proceedings Substance Abuser by hand or using editing software.
 Print it out and reuse the form multiple times.
-Do more for less with US Legal Forms!
+Achieve more for less with US Legal Forms!

 Involuntary commitment should be limited to persons who pose a serious risk of physical harm to themselves or others in the near future.
 Under no circumstances should involuntary commitment be imposed upon someone based upon a risk of harm to property or a risk of non-physical harm.